tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 `all.len()`
 Of course, `len()` is not a method, so this would result in an error.
 What is important to note, however, is how the method begins with a period (`.`) and is appended to the variable.

 What follows below are descriptions for several string methods, along with some code to add to your working sketch.
+Each example builds on the code before it, so you'll need to work through all of them, entering each line as you progress.

 #### `.upper()`
 <dd markdown="1">